Vipinbadge10/computational-physics/readme.md

 * The eccentricity of earth has face a significant decline over timestep, on the other hand Mars shows a little declination however Moon shows no declination.
 This is the consequence of Newton's Force of attraction that one massive body exhibits on other influencing the orbital paths and impacting the momentum and energy of orbiting system.

 Newton's Force of Attraction are directly proportional to mass of bodies and inversely proportional to the separation distance between two bodies.
-When sun loses it's mass it is influencing total energy of a orbiting system which is the sum of kinetic and potential energy, the angular momentum of orbiting bodies.
+When sun loses it's mass it is influencing total energy of a orbiting system, the angular momentum of orbiting bodies.
 Higher the force of attraction led to lower energy of orbiting system that results in more circular orbit whereas lower gravitational force of attraction results in higher energy of orbiting system that results in more eccentric paths.